microsoft/powerbi-powershell/src/Modules/Reports/Commands.Reports/help/New-PowerBIDashboard.md

 # New-PowerBIDashboard

 ## SYNOPSIS
-Creates a new empty dashboard.
+Creates a new empty Power BI dashboard.

 ## SYNTAX